6 Most Common TPD Claims with Examples

 A couple shaking hands with a lawyer after having a successful TPD claim

 Do you want to make a TPD claim but are unsure if you qualify?
-Aussie Injury Lawyers will advise if you qualify for free.
-We have helped thousands of Australians make a successful claim, including those unsure they had a chance.
-You can take comfort in knowing that our TPD claim specialists work to approve your claim quickly, with a 99% success rate.
+Our experienced lawyers will advise if you qualify for free.
+They understand the TPD claim requirements and assessment process, and have helped thousands of Australians make successful claims, including those unsure if they had a chance.

 A woman using a laptop to make a TPD claim